BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: Results

-Tab~\ref{tab:report_generation} shows the report generation performance on the MIMIC-CXR dataset.
-BiMediX2 8B achieved the highest average score of 0.235, outperforming other models like LLaVA-Med (0.192) and BioMedGPT (0.145).
+\textbf{Report Generation:} Tab~\ref{tab:report_generation} shows the report generation performance on MIMIC-CXR.
+BiMediX2 8B achieved an average score of 0.235, outperforming other models like LLaVA-Med (0.192) and BioMedGPT (0.145).
 The average score is derived as a unified metric by re-scaling BLUE-4* and RadCliQ* metrics.
 This highlights BiMediX2's capability in generating detailed and accurate medical reports from radiology images, a crucial task for diagnostic purposes.
+While MAIRA-2 † outperforms BiMediX2 on the Report Generation task, its performance is substantially lower on our comprehensive BiMed-MBench benchmark using GPT-4o (see Tab~\ref{tab:llavamed_eval_eng}, Tab~\ref{tab:llavamed_eval_ara}).
+This discrepancy is likely due to MAIRA-2's specialized fine-tuning for report generation as indicated in Tab~\ref{tab:comparison_llm}, whereas BiMediX2 maintains strong generalization across diverse multimodal biomedical tasks.
+For Med-PaLM M (562B), we report results directly from \cite{tu2023generalistbiomedicalai}, as the model is close-sourced and is not publicly available for direct evaluation.